-Temple Sinai addresses the diverse needs of its congregants by using a wide range of prayer books including the Mishkan T’filah, as well as our own Sinai Siddur.
-We recently began using the Mishkan Hanefesh for the High Holy Holidays.
-Services for special occasions are prepared and conducted by members of our affiliates as well as the Rabbi and Cantor.
+Temple Sinai uses multiple prayer books, including the Mishkan T’filah, the Mishkan Hanefesh for the High Holy Days, and our own Sinai Siddur.
+Services for special occasions are prepared and conducted by Temple groups like Sisterhood and Brotherhood, as well as the rabbi and cantor.

-The music at Temple Sinai is as diverse as the congregation itself and is an integral part of the worship experience.
-Music ranges from mid-nineteenth century composers such as Lewandowski, Sulzer, and Naumbourg through mid-twentieth century composers such as Isadore Freed, Max Janowski, and Max Helfman to modern contemporary composers such as Leon Sher, Julie Silver, Allen Leider, Erik Contzius, Dan Nichols, Steve Dropkin, and Debbie Friedman.
-A professional choir accompanies Cantor Colman.
+The music at Temple Sinai is as diverse as the congregation itself and an integral part of the worship experience.
+Music ranges from mid-nineteenth century composers such as Lewandowski, Sulzer, and Naumbourg through twentieth century composers like Isadore Freed and Max Janowski to contemporary singer-songwriters such as Julie Silver and Debbie Friedman.

 An organist and pianist accompanies Shabbat evening and morning services, and Family and Youth services are generally guitar-led.
 For High Holiday and B’nai Mitzvah services, Cantor Colman is joined by a professional choir.
 Our Temple Sinai Ruach Band plays at select services throughout the year.